15 Makeup Mistakes That Can Age You Faster (And How to Fix Them)

 provided by Shutterstock

-15. Pay Attention to Your Prep
+15. Neglecting Your Pre-Makeup Skin Prep

 provided by Shutterstock